-Some exhibits in the museum include: the Chicken Ramen Factory, where you can watch and make chicken ramen by hand; the My CUPNOODLES factory where you can customize your own special cup noodles package; and “the birth of chicken ramen”, where you can learn about how the first instant ramen product came about.
-The instant noodles tunnel displays a large and extensive line up of different brands, flavors, and other variations of instant ramen.
+Some exhibits in the museum include the Chicken Ramen Factory, where you can watch and make chicken ramen by hand; the My CUP NOODLES factory, where you can customize your own unique cup noodles package; and “The Birth of Chicken ramen,” where you can learn about how the first instant ramen product came about.
+The instant noodles tunnel displays a large and extensive lineup of different brands, flavors, and other variations of instant ramen.

-There is even a tasting room, where popular brands and your favorite flavors of instant ramen are tried and tested, as well as a museum gift shop.
+There is even a tasting room, where famous brands and your favorite flavors of instant ramen are tried and tested, as well as a museum gift shop.
 There are even some limited items, making them valuable and rare, especially since they’re only sold and marketed at this specific shop.
 Also, don’t miss the opportunity to make your very own instant cup noodles at this unique Japanese Cup Noodle Museum!

 The Osaka aquarium is one of the largest aquariums in the world, housing an impressive variety of marine life from all over the Pacific Rim.
-Each of the 15 large water tanks represents a different geographical region, creating a magical place to explore.
+Each of the 15 giant water tanks represents a different geographical region, creating a magical place to explore.

-The large central tank which is 9 meters (29.5 feet) tall represents the Pacific Ocean and allows visitors to see sea creatures at various depths.
-This tank is also where the building’s main attraction lives, a fully grown whale shark.
+The large central tank, which is 9 meters (29.5 feet) tall, represents the Pacific Ocean and allows visitors to see sea creatures at various depths.
+This tank is also where the building’s main attraction lives, a fully-grown whale shark.

-The aquarium also has many smaller exhibits to explore and is a worthwhile place for both children and adults.
+The aquarium also has many smaller exhibits to explore and is a worthwhile place for children and adults.
 You can also see penguins up close and pet some of the sea creatures near the exit.
 It’s a fun, educational activity and a definite must-see destination in Osaka.

-Another of Osaka’s must-visit places is the old downtown district called Shinsekai (new world).
+Another of Osaka’s must-visit places is the old downtown district, Shinsekai (new world).
 Osaka may be the urban capital of western Japan, but some nostalgic parts still remain, making it one of the best places to see the real side of the city.
 In Shinsekai, you can enjoy shopping and food among flashy signboards and a lively atmosphere.

 Located in the heart of Shinsekai is an iconic observation tower that’s considered the symbolic tower of Osaka.
-Originally, the tower was built in 1912, modeled after the Eiffel Tower in Paris, but it was largely destroyed during the war and rebuilt in 1956.
+Initially, the tower was built in 1912, modeled after the Eiffel Tower in Paris, but it was largely destroyed during the war and rebuilt in 1956.
 The Tsutenkaku is 103 meters tall and offers a complete view of Osaka’s cityscape.

 Check out the tower at night when it lights up.
 The LED lights change monthly, reflecting the season’s colors (after sunset till 23:00).

 If you’re looking for a Japanese beach experience, then add a visit to Nishiki Beach to your list of things to do in Osaka.
-Nishiki Beach also goes by the name of Nishikinohama Beach Park, and for good reason.
+Nishiki Beach also goes by the name of Nishikinohama Beach Park and for a good reason.
 There is a park section in addition to the beach, where you can enjoy barbecuing or picnics with friends and families.